 All sales tax matters should be directed to the Tennessee Department of Revenue – Taxpayer Services in Knoxville: 865-594-6100.
 An application form with the address and phone numbers is available at the County Clerk’s Office.

 Tennessee residents and out-of-state residents may apply for a marriage license at the Campbell County Clerk’s Office.
-Both applicants must be present in order to apply for a marriage license, unless incarcerated or disabled.
-Incarcerated or disabled applicants must submit a notarized affidavit provided by the County Clerk’s Office.
+Both applicants must be present in order to apply for a marriage license.
 Marriage license applicants must provide identification in the form of a valid state driver’s license, valid state identification card, or certified birth certificate.
 If you are not a citizen of the United States, you will need a passport or other documentation to prove you are legally in the country.
 Applicants will be required to fill out a written application for the marriage license.

 The fee for applying for a marriage license in Campbell County is $105, unless participants have taken a Premarital Counseling Course.
 If the four hours of Premarital Counseling have been completed, the counselor must fill out the Premarital Counseling form.
 Then the marriage license fee is $45.00.